(P28.9) Respiratory condition of newborn, unspecified

 How does a doctor diagnose

-• Perform an endoscopy to check for any blockages or abscesses.
+• Perform an electrocardiogram to check for abnormal heart rhythms.

 Treatment and Medical Assistance